dckms/system-architecture/_sources/emacsway/it/team-topologies/harlan-mills'-proposal.rst.txt

     📝 "Figure 8-8.
 Architecture impacts the ability to release system elements independently"

-    -- "SAFe® 5.0: The World’s Leading Framework for Business Agility" by Richard Knaster, Dean Leffingwell
+    -- "SAFe® 5.0: The World's Leading Framework for Business Agility" by Richard Knaster, Dean Leffingwell

 "Agile Practice Guide" by PMI